 What is Foraminal Stenosis?

 Foraminal stenosis and pinched nerves can be common.
 In fact, nearly 50 percent of all middle-aged people suffer from some type of spinal stenosis.
 Many who have foraminal or spinal stenosis experience no symptoms at all.
-Foraminal stenosis cannot be prevented.
-By living an active and physical lifestyle, one can maintain a healthy weight and reduce your risk.
-Maintaining good posture while sitting, exercising, playing sports, and lifting heavy objects can also help prevent injury to your low back and neck.
+Foraminal stenosis cannot be prevented, however, by living an active lifestyle, one can maintain a healthy weight and reduce risk.
+Maintaining good posture while sitting, exercising, playing sports, and properly lifting heavy objects can also help prevent injury to your low back and neck.

 Do you know someone who could benefit from this information?